 All of the tactics listed in this article help to grow customer loyalty.
 The first one we’ll discuss covers ways to grow loyalty in general.
 With loyalty, you want to stay at the top of existing customers’ minds.
 You want to remind them why they chose you in the first place, but it goes deeper than just a transaction.
 The goal is to make your customers brand evangelists who go out of their way to talk you up.

 With a MAP, your company can constantly communicate with customers and provide them with valuable content.
 It could be additional information about products they already purchased from you, information about other products or services, or industry information.
 The MAP can also further personalize the content with things like birthday emails, congratulations on personal or career milestones and more.
 Customer experience is a major differentiator, especially in a commoditized market.
-According to Gartner, in 2016, 89% of companies expect to compete mostly on the basis of customer experience versus just 36% four years ago.
+According to Gartner, in 2016, 89% of companies competed mostly on the basis of customer experience versus just 36% in 2012.

 Existing customers can’t be expected to purchase on a weekly or even monthly basis.
 However, you don’t want them to be inactive for too long.
 The renewal tactic is used to reinvigorate dormant customers and get them to do business with you again.
 It is similar to loyalty in that you’re staying in front of them, but it’s more focused on the aspect of getting them to fall in love with your company all over again.